Special effects of Terminator 2: Judgment Day: The hospital

 Cohen also animated the next scene of the T-1000 pouring itself through an elevator roof, which was made difficult due to the flashing and moving lights in the environment.
-He scripted software that would analyze the image to identify the intensity and color of the lights to adjust the digital T-1000s reflections.
+He scripted software that would analyze the image to identify the intensity and color of the lights to adjust the digital T-1000's reflections.
 Cohen further animated the blob T-1000 turning into the Number Two form and then back into the live-action Patrick.
 He used footage of Patrick running from different angles to match his stride to the mode.
 A dummy was used to show the T-1000 latching itself onto the car as Sarah, John, and the T-800 escape.
 Molding its arms into crowbars, the trunk was prescored to allow the prosthetics to pierce it.
 Developed by the Winston crew, they wanted the crowbar arms to look too thin to have human arms inside them so two different versions were used, one for a top-down view and the other for a side view which would show the thinner parts.
-The final aspect of this setpiece, the blob of liquid metal rejoining the T-1000, was thought to be easy, but Anna-Bella Serra struggled to account for lighting, shadows, reflections, and geometry in the scene.
+The final aspect of this setpiece, the blob of liquid metal rejoining the T-1000, was thought to be easy, but animator Annabella Serra struggled to account for lighting, shadows, reflections, and geometry in the scene.

 The helicopter takeover

 The effect of the T-1000 pouring itself through a hole in the helicopter windscreen used an updated version of the "Pseudopod" software used for the water creature in The Abyss.
 Joe Pasquale and Rich Cohen had to adapt it to seem heavy and dense like metal instead of water, as early tests made it look like the T-1000 "hopped" into the seat in the tin-can-like shape.
 They also photographed the helicopter interior to add reflections.
-Once inside the vehicle, the T-1000 takes its Fourth Chrome Form and tells the pilot to get out.
-Jay Riddler animated this scene, the character's only spoken dialogue when not in a human form.
+Once inside the vehicle, the T-1000 assumes its Fourth Chrome Form and tells the pilot to "get out".
+This is the character's only spoken dialogue when not in a human form.
 To get the correct mouth movements, Patrick was again scanned at Cyberware as he held an expression after uttering each syllable, such as "Ge-" then "-t".
 This did not work however because Patrick's facial positions would shift over time.
 A workaround was developed by using two slide projectors to project grids on his face and black dots were drawn on the grid edges so they could realign his face into the right position.
 Even so, there were issues with the T-1000's sunglasses moving around inconsistently.
 Michael Natkin developed a technique to only animate the lower portion of the T-1000's face.
+Jay Riddler animated this scene.